-Term Definition Abbreviation Strategic Flood Risk assessment Assessments that provide an overview of flood risk from all sources within the Borough.
+Term Definition Abbreviation Assessments that provide an overview of flood Strategic Flood Risk assessment risk from all sources within the Borough.
 This provides the Borough Council, developers and other interested parties with general guidance on flood risk and issues associated with flooding.
 SFRA Strategic Gaps A strategic gap is an area identified in the Local Plan to achieve the following strategic planning objectives: 1) To maintain the separate identity and amenity of settlements.
 2) To prevent settlements coalescing.
 Strategic Housing Market Assessment Identifies the current and future housing need and demand in the Borough of Hartlepool and the Tees Valley.
 SHMA Strategic highways/ Strategic highway Network The A19 forms the Strategic Highway Network within the Borough and is managed by the Highway Agency.
 Sustainable Communities A sustainable community is one in which most of the services and facilities people need, including schools and shops, are easy to get to, preferably without the need to use a car.
 Subsidy A form of financial assistance paid to a business or economic sector.
 Sui Generis So unique that it is in a use class of its own and can not be categorised with other uses such as A1 shops, B1 businesses.
 Supplementary Note Information which supports the development plan.
 Supplementary Planning Document A local development document providing further detail of policies in development plan documents or of saved Local Plan policies.
-SPD Sustainability Appraisal Identifies and evaluates social, environmental and economic effects of strategies and policies in an LDF document from the outset of the Sustainability Statements Outlines the elements of the scheme that address sustainable development issues including the positive environmental, social and economic implications.
+SPD Sustainability Appraisal Identifies and evaluates social, environmental and economic effects of strategies and policies in an LDF document from the outset of the preparation process.
+It incorporates the requirements of the Strategic Environmental Assessment (SEA) Directive.
+SA Sustainability Statements Outlines the elements of the scheme that address sustainable development issues including the positive environmental, social and economic implications.
 Sustainable To maintain the vitality and strength of something over a period of time without harming the strength and vitality of anything else.